-13) IDIOSYNCRASY– An extra-ordinary response to a drug which is different from its characteristic pharmacological action is called idiosyncrasy.
+13) IDIOSYNCRASY– An extraordinary response to a drug that is different from its characteristic pharmacological action is called idiosyncrasy.

--for example, small quantity of aspirin may cause gastric haemorrhage.
+For example, a small quantity of aspirin may cause gastric hemorrhage.

-14) TOLERANCE– when an unusually large dose of a drug is required to elicit an affect ordinarily produced by the normal therapeutic dose of the drug, the phenomenon is termed as drug tolerance.
+14) TOLERANCE– when an unusually large dose of a drug is required to elicit an effect ordinarily produced by the normal therapeutic dose of the drug, the phenomenon is termed drug tolerance.

-– e.g. smokes can tolerate nicotine , alcoholic can tolerate large quantity of alcohol.
+e.g. smokes can tolerate nicotine, an alcoholic can tolerate a large quantity of alcohol.

 15) TACHYPHYLAXIS– It has been observed that when certain drugs are administered repeatedly at short intervals, the cell receptors get blocked up and pharmacological response to that particular drug is decreased.

-16) METABOLIC DISTURBANCE– change in water electrolyte balance and acid base balance, body temperature and other physiological factor may modify the effects of drugs.
+16) METABOLIC DISTURBANCE– change in water-electrolyte balance and acid-base balance, body temperature, and other physiological factors may modify the effects of drugs.

--salicylates reduce body temperature only in case an individual has rise in body temperature.
+Salicylates reduce body temperature only in case an individual has risen in body temperature.

 They have no antipyretics effect if the body temperature is normal.

--the absorption of iron from G.I.T is maximum if the individual has an iron deficiency anaemia.
+The absorption of iron from G.I.T is maximum if the individual has an iron deficiency anemia.

 CALCULATIONS OF DOSES

-A.DOSES PROPORTIONATE TO AGE- there are number of methods by which the dose for a child can be calculated from the adult dose.
+A.DOSES PROPORTIONATE TO AGE- there is a number of methods by which the dose for a child can be calculated from the adult dose.

 1)YOUNGS FORMULA= age in years/ age in year+12 x adult dose